Nahosenay Negussie | Ethiopia

-Nahosenay Negussie is an Ethiopian Artist, born in April, 1987 in Ferensay; district of Addis Ababa.
-With a great distinction result he took his B.A in Graphic design from Alle School of Fine Arts and Design school in 2012 (Being outstanding student of the year from the department).
+Nahosenay Negussie is an Ethiopian Artist, born in April 1987 in Ferensay; district of Addis Ababa.
+With a great distinction result, he took his B.A in Graphic design from Alle School of Fine Arts and Design school in 2012 (Being an outstanding student of the year from the department).
 Subsequent to that he attended various workshops given by famous foreign and local artists in Addis Ababa.
-He was also a recipient of the japan Prize scholarship in 2012.
-Currently he is working as a full time studio artist in multidisciplinary fields dealing with social issues.
+He was also a recipient of the Japan Prize scholarship in 2012.
+Currently, he is working as a full-time studio artist in multidisciplinary fields dealing with social issues.
 His work of art is contemporary in style and often abstract and semi-abstract in design; – emphasizing color, texture, contrast and value relationships.

 TIBEB (Fabric for Ethiopian traditional dress)

 ‘Tibeb’ is the decoration of pattern which is handwoven with supplementary weft into the border of the ‘shemma’ worn by women and men in Ethiopia and Eritrea.
 The ‘shemma’ traditionally was worn in the northern and central highlands of Ethiopia.